 Advantages

-– More services.
-Because banks are profit driven, they try to make every as convenient for you as possible.
+- More services.
+Because banks are profit driven, they try to make everything as convenient for you as possible.
 They want your businesses and they try to earn it by offering as many services as possible so you don’t notice the terrible interest rates.
 Online banking, telephone banking, bank cards and travel insurance.
 If you want it, there is a bank service for that.

-– More convenient locations.
+- More convenient locations.
 Economies of scale allow banks to become huge and span the country.
-Whether you travel to the other side of the city of the other side of the country, you will likely find an ATM close by.
+Whether you travel to the other side of the city or the other side of the country, you will likely find an ATM close by.

 Disadvantages